 Industry Analysis & Industry Trends

-Over the five years to 2014, revenue for the DVD, Game and Video Rental industry has severely contracted amid increasing external competition and a wider shift toward substitute services such as on-demand television and subscription-based streaming services.
+Over the five years to 2016, revenue for the DVD, Game and Video Rental industry has severely contracted amid increasing external competition and a wider shift toward substitute services such as on-demand television and subscription-based streaming services.
 Because of their relative affordability and increasing convenience, more consumers are using these services, decreasing demand for brick-and-mortar stores offering rental services for DVDs and video games.
-Over the five years to 2019, industry revenue is expected to continue decreasing consumers continue to opt for more long-term services such as subscription-based streaming services... purchase to read more
+Over the next five years, industry revenue is expected to continue decreasing as consumers continue to opt for more long-term services such as subscription-based streaming services... purchase to read more